WeWork opens new sites at breakneck speed despite cash-burn concerns

 The company is now cutting back, including laying off some employees and closing or selling entities that are not essential to its core operations as it seeks to avoid running out of cash.
 On Friday, WeWork said it will shut down its WeGrow private school in New York City as it pares peripheral operations.

-The 97 new locations WeWork added in the first half of this year on average cost $2.63 million each in design and construction costs, up 38% from the $1.91 million that 82 openings each cost in the first half of 2018, according to the IPO document.
+The 97 new locations WeWork added in the first half of this year on average cost $2.63 million (2.09 million pounds) each in design and construction costs, up 38% from the average $1.91 million that 82 openings each cost in the first half of 2018, according to the IPO document.
 It added 94 new locations between the start of July and Oct.
 10, according to its website.

 Whether the average size of a new location in the latest burst of openings is similar to those in the first half of this year is unclear.
 A WeWork spokesman declined to comment.